Reliable cameras with strong visuals and heat-sensing motion detection

 But back to installation.
-As we lifted the cameras out of the box, we noted they included mounting screws and drill template, which told us that installing our cameras would be relatively simple – seeing as we’ve become somewhat handy with a drill.
+As we lifted the cameras out of the box, we noted they included mounting screws and drill templates, which told us that installing our cameras would be relatively simple – seeing as we’ve become somewhat handy with a drill.

 As is expected with camera systems like this, we didn’t quite get that lightning-fast installation and setup experience with Swann as we did when we installed Ring’s security cameras.
 There was just some legwork involved for the NVR, with its numerous inputs and cables for us to plug in to get everything up and running.

 Keep in mind, though, that installing even the best outdoor cameras is usually a bit more complicated than installing indoor cams, especially if you’re dealing with power adapters, network cables, or other connections.
 But that’s not to say this was a tough job; when it comes to multi-camera systems like this, we’d definitely put this installation process in the easy column.

 To fully understand how these cameras would perform in our home day to day, our first step was to set up our Swann cameras through their corresponding app, AlwaysSafe.
 If you choose Swann, this is where you’ll be able to control your cameras’ motion detection, set motion zones, schedule recordings and alerts, and more.

 Once we downloaded the app, we took a brief look around before syncing our cameras to it.
 Right away we could see this app’s layout was pretty simple and barebones.
 That, we learned, is a reflection of the camera’s relatively limited features.
 It doesn’t have artificial intelligence-powered person detection,2 for instance, which is a powerful feature common in Ring, Arlo, and even Amcrest’s assortment of cameras.